CoCoLM: COmplex COmmonsense Enhanced Language Model with Discourse Relations: Experimental Results

 \subsection{Ablation Study}

-From the results in Table~\ref{tab:ablition_method}, we can see that all components contribute to the final success of our model, especially the \textit{Co-Occurrence} relation.
-This result proves our previous assumption that even though compared other discourse relations (e.g., \textit{Before} and \textit{Cause}), the \textit{Co-occurrence} relations has relatively weaker semantic, it still can help models to better understand events due to its large scale.
+We conduct an ablation study in Table~\ref{tab:ablition_method} via LM pretraining with different settings and then finetuning.
+We can see that all components contribute to the final success of our model, especially the \textit{Relation loss}.
+This result again verified that discourse connective prediction is a much more challenging pretraining task as shown in \citet{malmi2018automatic}. \name ~is optimized to memorize high-order discourse knowledge that strongly correlates with downstream tasks and thus brings more performance boost.
+Besides, when replacing the whole eventuality masking with random token masking, we can observe 0.8\%~(1.0\%) accuracy drop, which indicates the usefulness of eventuality-level masking.
+The relative better improvement of \textit{Co-occurrence loss} suggests our previous assumption that even though compared with other discourse relations (e.g., \textit{Before} and \textit{Cause}), the \textit{Co-occurrence} relations have relatively weaker semantic, it still can help models to better understand events due to its large scale.

+To further verify the effectiveness of proposed methods, we compare with the baseline that the \texttt{BERT-large} models are fine-tuned with only token-level MLM objective on syntactic eventuality sequences.
+The performance dropped close to finetuning over original \texttt{BERT-large}, which shows that the gains of \textsc{CoCo}LM are not simply from the MLM objective and the new proposed objectives as well as masking strategies contributed largely.